openlawteam/lao-docs/docs/README.md

 -Any entity in which all of the equity owners are accredited investors.

-The full definition can be found here.
+The full definition can be found [here] (https://www.sec.gov/fast-answers/answers-accredhtm.html).

 In order to register as a member, and validate potential members will need to supply The LAO with sufficient information to assess whether the member meets these legal requirements.